vmware/vic/doc/user_doc/vic_installation/deploy_vch_vcenter.md

 - The address of the vCenter Server instance on which to deploy the VCH, in the `--target` option.
 - The vCenter Single Sign-On user and password in the `--user` and `--password` options.
-- The distributed port group named `vic-bridge`, for use as the container bridge network.
+- The port group named `vic-bridge`, for use as the container bridge network.
 - The name of the shared datastore to use as the image store, in which to store container images.
 - Disables the verification of clients that connect to this VCH by specifying the `--no-tlsverify` option.
 - Disables the verification of the vCenter Server certificate by specifying the `--force` option.

-Because the vCenter Server instance only has one datacenter and one cluster, and uses the default VM Network network, `vic-machine create` automatically detects and uses these resources.
+Because the vCenter Server instance only has one datacenter and one cluster, and uses the VM Network network, `vic-machine create` automatically detects and uses these resources.

 This example deploys a VCH with the default name `virtual-container-host`.